ucb-stat133/stat133-fall-2017/syllabus/policies.md

 ### Additional Course Policies

 - Be sure to pay attention to deadlines.
+- Check bCourses to keep up to date with announcements and incoming assignments.
 - In consideration to everybody in the classroom, please turn off your cell phone during class and lab time.

 ### Fine Print

-The course deadlines, assignments, exam times and material are subject to change at the whim of the professor.
+The course deadlines, assignments, exam times, and material are subject to change at the whim of the professor.